But that’s a good thing!

 While women have a definitive encounter with their hormones in the shape of the menopause, men do not.
-In most cases it is simply a gradual decline over years.
+In most cases, it is simply a gradual decline over the years.
 This makes it harder to see the changes and do anything about them.

 Understanding Hormonal Imbalance

 Fortunately, it is never too late to address your hormonal imbalance.

 You first need to understand that your endocrine glands, (which include the thyroid) are the predominant source of hormones in your body.

 You only need a small adjustment to any of your hormone levels to create an imbalance.

 While the disruption can be to do with a variety of diseases, it is also possible that the hormonal imbalance is a result of excess stress.